 While it isn’t necessary to read the prequel, I did find it helpful when beginning this novel.
-The tale begins with our protagonist sixteen year old, half-blood, Alexandria.
-She is held up in an abandon building somewhere in Georgia and is being pursued by daimons.
-These are horrible vampire like creatures who can suck the life from a pure and change them into a daimon.
+The tale begins with our protagonist sixteen-year-old, half-blood, Alexandria.
+She is held up in an abandoned building somewhere in Georgia and is being pursued by daemons.
+These are horrible vampire-like creatures who can suck the life from a pure and change them into a daemon.
 A half-blood cannot be changed and are often sent into battle.
-Alexandria’s mother who was a pure was killed and Alex has been making her way to the safety of Covenant.
-She manages to kill two daimon before she is overwhelmed, when two of the daimons gang up on her.
+Alexandria’s mother who was pure was killed and Alex has been making her way to the safety of Covenant.
+She manages to kill two daimons before she is overwhelmed when two of the daimons gang up on her.
 Thankfully swoon-worthy, Aiden *faints* and some of the sentinels show up and rescue her.
-They take her back to the covenant and the tale that unfolds is fast-paced, filled with forbidden love, epic battles and a startling revelation.
+They take her back to the covenant and the tale that unfolds is fast-paced, filled with forbidden love, epic battles, and a startling revelation.
 The story kept me completely enthralled.

 Never miss a post by adding Caffeinated to your Inbox